Test ID: CINP Cortisol, Serum, LC-MS/MS, Serum

 Cortisol, S, LC-MS/MSUseful For

-Second-order testing when cortisol measurement by immunoassay (eg, CORT / Cortisol, Serum) gives results that are not consistent with clinical symptoms, or if patients are known to, or suspected of, taking exogenous synthetic steroids.
-For confirming the presence of synthetic steroids, order SGSS / Synthetic Glucocorticoid Screen, Serum.
+Second-order testing when cortisol measurement by immunoassay (eg, CORT / Cortisol, Serum) gives results that are not consistent with clinical symptoms, or if patients are known to, or suspected of, taking exogenous synthetic steroids (order SGSS / Synthetic Glucocorticoid Screen, Serum to confirm the presence of synthetic steroids)

 An adjunct in the differential diagnosis of primary and secondary adrenal insufficiency